creativenucleus/bytejammer2/readme.md

 This is a rebuild / experimental build.
 I'll almost certainly eventually collapse it into the [ByteJammer v1](https://github.com/creativenucleus/bytejammer2) repo.

+This project is **NOT** ready for outside contributions just now, but that time will come!

 [Latest Code and documentation - GitHub](https://github.com/creativenucleus/bytejammer2)

 For celebration of the TIC-80 livecoding / effects scene.